Rachel Mann: Ordained ministry

 Mann was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
 She served her curacy at St Matthew's Church, Stretford in the Diocese of Manchester.
 Between 2008 and 2017, she was Priest-in-Charge at the Church of St Nicholas, Burnage, before being appointed its Rector in 2018.
 Between 2009 and 2017, she was also Resident Poet at Manchester Cathedral.
 In 2017, she was made an honorary canon of Manchester Cathedral.
 Between February 2018 and the end of its extended quinquennium in July 2021, she was a member of the General Synod of the Church of England, having been elected by the clergy of the Diocese of Manchester.

 In June 2021, she left St Nicholas Burnage to become full-time Area Dean of Bury and Rossendale.
 In the elections for the 2021-2026 Quinquennium, Mann was re-elected as a member of the Church of England's General Synod for Manchester.
+On 12 June 2023, she was announced as the next Archdeacon of Bolton and of Salford; she was duly collated to those archdeaconries (in plurality) on 4 July.

 Views

-Mann belongs to the modern Catholic tradition of the Church of England, though she was brought up an Evangelical-Charismatic Christian.
+Mann belongs to the liberal Anglo-Catholic tradition of the Church of England, though she was brought up an Evangelical-Charismatic Christian.
 She supports the full inclusion of the LGBT people in the church.
-Since 2020, Mann is a patron of the Open Table Network, an ecumenical Christian community for LGBT people and their allies.
+Between 2020 and 2024, Mann was a patron of the Open Table Network, an ecumenical Christian charity supporting worship communities for LGBT people and their allies.